omar-abdelgawad/fault-diag-svm/README.md

 This repository contains a primitive analysis of vibration data from bearings that have two types of faults while building an svm for classification.\
 Continue description here.\
 # Packages
-talk about the packages: 1, 2 and so on. to install run pip install -r requi
+- Python Version: 3.9.12
+- Packages: matplotlib, numpy, pandas, scikit-learn, scipy, seaborn.
+- for installing requirements: In the main directory run ```pip install -r requirements.txt```.